Gibbons-Lab/mmmih/docs/talk.md

 ## Your turn

-Check out how to use MICOM for a "n-of-1" analysis.
+Check out how to use MICOM for a functional analysis of *C. difficile* infection.

 [open the notebook](https://colab.research.google.com/github/Gibbons-Lab/mmmih/blob/main/workshop.ipynb)